In this post, I would like to guide you and share my knowledge on the steps to be taken to get invites for paid testing projects.

 Answer: Anybody who has the knowledge or experience in the field of software and would like to earn extra income working on weekends and free time are eligible.
-In addition, one has to have at least the basic knowledge of software testing and be passionate towards their work.
+Also, one has to have at least the basic knowledge of software testing and be passionate about their work.

 Question #5) Why does my rating fluctuate?

 Answer: It is very important to maintain a good average score.